 So, you are saying that Cretan traditional music has been homogenized.

 Yes, it has been homogenized and standardized.
 This "return to tradition" that everyone welcomes with joy is not a return to self-reflection.
-It is a chauvinistic, narcissistic return; I believe in what the poetess Katerina Gogou said, that “our roots are not there so that we can go back to them, they are there so that we can grow braches”.
+It is a chauvinistic, narcissistic return; I believe in what the poetess Katerina Gogou said, that “our roots are not there for us to return to them, but so that we can grow branches”.
 I would add that tradition has deep roots in a specific time-space, so that its branches can potentially spread across multiple places and times.
-Also, I believe that tradition is what could be paired to something else.
-The sterile, obsolete version of tradition that is displayed as an exhibit on the shelf of a folklore museum is doomed to perish.
+Also, I believe that tradition is what can be paired to something else.
+The sterile, obsolete version of tradition that is displayed as an exhibit in a folklore museum is doomed to perish.
 In reality, what remains of tradition is only what is necessary, and the necessary is always a product of composition; and composition could never contain similar things.
-Good compositions are made from something that we consider our own and something that we consider foreign, things that are opposed but yet complementary.
+Good compositions are made from something that we consider our own, and something that we consider foreign, things that are opposed but yet complementary.

 There is, however, something special about Crete that relates to why this very old music is still being played, isn’t there?

 Yes, of course there is.
 Crete is one of the last quasi-closed societies.
 Why?
-First of all, because it is surrounded by sea and therefore has a very definite geographical boundary, and secondly, on account of the land: it has three huge mountain ranges with hundreds of peaks over two thousand metres high and an impressive biodiversity, ranging from chestnut trees to palm trees, which gives Crete self-sufficiency in food, but at the same time, an extremely uneven terrain.
-Due to the ruggedness of the land, always interrupted by mountains, the allotments in the lowlands have always been small, and since there were no large farming plots there were no feudal lords, so it was a relatively classless society.
-This anthropological and geographical uniqueness makes it one of the last places in Greece that the continuity of musical expression was never interrupted.
+First of all, because it is surrounded by sea, and therefore has a very definite geographical boundary, and secondly, on account of the land: Crete has three huge mountain ranges, with hundreds of peaks over two thousand metres high, and an impressive biodiversity, ranging from chestnut trees to palm trees.
+This gives the island self-sufficiency in food, but at the same time, an extremely uneven terrain.
+Due to this ruggedness of the land, always interrupted by mountains, allotments in the lowlands have always been small, and since there were no large farming plots, there were no feudal lords, so Crete has been a relatively classless society.
+This anthropological and geographical uniqueness makes it one of the last places in Greece where the continuity of musical expression has never been interrupted.